nbdc-datahub/hbcd-docs/docs/datacuration/file-based-data.md

 </pre>
 <p></p>

-*Click the following links to see the full file contents of each raw BIDS folder documented in the measure documentation pages:*
+*Click the following links to see the full file contents of each raw BIDS folder in the measure documentation pages:*

 <table class="compact-table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed;">
   <thead>